Rocket-CDS/rocket-Intelli/README.md

 # Rocket Intelli

-IntelliSense extension for Razor/CSHTML files with custom token support.
+IntelliSense extension for Razor/CSHTML files with custom token support with RocketCDS.

 ## Features